Newborn Screening Information for Families:

 Unlike the hearing tests performed with older children and adults, newborn hearing screening does not require your baby to raise their hand in response to test sounds.
 Rather, newborn hearing screening measures your baby's internal response to test sounds.

 While your baby is calm, your baby's hearing will be checked using one of two methods: Otoacoustic Emissions (OAE) or Automated Auditory Brainstem Response (AABR).
 Both of these methods are painless and are acceptable for screening babies.
 With OAEs, a small rubber tip placed in each ear delivers soft tones and measures the echo that occurs when the ear is functioning normally.
 With AABRs, earphones deliver the test sounds.
 Sensors placed on the baby's head and neck measure the baby's internal response to those sounds.
 For both OAEs and AABRs, a computer measures whether the result is a PASS or REFER (not pass).

-You will be notified of your baby’s hearing screening results by the nurse or healthcare provider performing the test.
-If your baby does not pass the hearing test, an appointment should be scheduled to have your baby’s hearing rescreened.
+You will be notified of your baby's hearing screening results by a member of your healthcare team performing the test.
+If your baby does not pass the hearing test, an appointment should be scheduled to have your baby's hearing rescreened.
 If your baby does not pass the hearing rescreen, further testing is needed to make sure your baby is hearing all the sounds important for speech and language development.
-Your baby’s provider will help you arrange an appointment for follow-up as soon as possible.
+Your baby's provider will help you arrange an appointment for follow-up as soon as possible.

 This CNN news clip explains how newborn hearing screening helps identify hearing problems early so that intervention can prevent delays in speech, language, and cognitive development.

 Pulse oximetry screening uses sensors placed on the baby's skin (typically the hand and foot) to determine the amount of oxygen in the blood.
 The test is a quick, non-invasive procedure that takes only a few minutes.